greghendershott/frog/README.md

    and `\\[ some math \\]` for display.
 (Note the _double_ backslashes, `\\`, because in markdown `\` already has a meaning.)

+# The serve function

+If you wish to create your own static website, you can still take advantage of continuous building when files change.
+Place `(require frog)` in your module, and use the `serve` function (found in `frog/frog.rkt`) to continuously build your website.

 # Bug reports?
 Feature requests?